HoelzelJon/MM25-Java-Starter-Pack/README.md

 # Game_API Information
 Within the package `mech.mania.API`, there are a variety of helpful functions for writing your bot.
 You can use the `GameState` object to run any of these functions.

-Within the `mech.mania.API` package, a few other classes are defined.
+The `mech.mania.API` package has a few other classes as well.
 We recommend only accessing the fields in these classes, since changing them might cause the `GameState` object to not properly represent the current state of the game.

 See the [documentation](https://hoelzeljon.github.io/MM25-Java-Starter-Pack/) for detailed descriptions of all defined classes and all available funcitons.